neuralism/major-studio-1/README.md

     - If the democratic process does not produce good governance in Africa, what does?
     - How did other developing countries get out of poverty and restructure their economy to a more highly-skilled one?
     - How have other countries reformed their education to get out of poverty?
+    - What is considered poverty?
+Where do you draw the line statistically?
+    - What caused the governments to become less effective.